gocardless/gocardless-pro-php/README.md

 ### Handling failures

-When the API returns an error, the library will return a `\GoCardless\Core\Error\GoCardlessError`-based error - this may be a `GoCardlessError` or one of its subclasses, `InvalidApiUsageError`, `InvalidStateError`, and `ValidationFailedError` if appropriate.
+When the API returns an error, the library will return a `\GoCardlessPro\Core\Error\GoCardlessError`-based error - this may be a `GoCardlessError` or one of its subclasses, `InvalidApiUsageError`, `InvalidStateError`, and `ValidationFailedError` if appropriate.

 You can access the raw API error (unenveloped) via the `error()` method on the returned error, and a list of all the errors via the `errors()` method.
 By default the error's message will contain the error message from the API, plus a link to the documentation if available.